CloudReactor/docs/index.md

 ./wizard.sh (or .\wizard.bat if using Windows)
 ```

 4. Go through the wizard.
+The wizard lets you select a region, ECS cluster, VPC, subnet, etc. for you to run tasks in (and which CloudReactor will manage).
+And if any of those pieces don't exist, it can create them for you.
-    - "Which AWS region will you run ECS tasks in?" -- you should choose a region where other resources that you wish your tasks to access are located.
+    - "Which AWS region will you run ECS tasks in?": you should choose a region where other resources that you wish your tasks to access are located.
 For example, if you have an RDS instance in `us-west-2` that you wish to access from your tasks, be sure to choose `us-west-2` here.
+    - "What is the AWS access key do you want to use for this wizard?": we strongly recommend providing AWS Administrator user credentials.
+This is because the wizard will be creating resources (ECS cluster, VPC, subnets, etc.).
+The code behind the wizard is publicly viewable on GitHub: [https://github.com/CloudReactor/cloudreactor-aws-setup-wizard](https://github.com/CloudReactor/cloudreactor-aws-setup-wizard){:target="_blank"}
-    - The wizard will ask "What do you want to name your Run Environment?" -- this is a name used in CloudReactor to refer to the infrastructure you're setting up.
+    - "What do you want to name your Run Environment?": this is a name used in CloudReactor to refer to the infrastructure you're setting up.
 If you're setting up a cluster to run production or staging tasks, you might call this "production" or "staging" respectively for example. **Remember this name for use later.**

-The AWS Setup Wizard will let you select a region, ECS cluster, VPC, subnet, etc. for CloudReactor to use.
-If any of those pieces don't exist, it can create them for you.

-Because the wizard automates the creation of resources in AWS, it will ask for your AWS user credentials. <strong>We strongly recommend providing it with an AWS Administrator user</strong>.
-The code behind the wizard is publicly viewable on GitHub: [https://github.com/CloudReactor/cloudreactor-aws-setup-wizard](https://github.com/CloudReactor/cloudreactor-aws-setup-wizard){:target="_blank"}.

 If you don't want to use the Setup Wizard for some reason, you can refer to the [manual setup instructions](/manual_setup.md){:target="_blank"} -- but note that setting up each piece of infrastructure manually will be time-consuming and error-prone.